Preview

 Abstract

-Conclusions.
-Coronary artery restenoses were characterized by male gender, sinus rhythm, hereditary predisposition, and an increase in ALT and a decrease in Apo A1.
+Conclusion.
+Coronary artery restenosis was characterized by male sex, sinus rhythm, hereditary predisposition, increased alanine aminotransferase and decreased apolipoprotein A1.

 About the Authors